tunisiano187/Chocolatey-packages/README.md

 ## What's New ##
 This script now supports States, and i've added the USA NewYork, New Jersay, ...
+This script now supports Telegram.
-This script now supports Telegram
+This script now supports translations.

 ## What does it looks like ? ##